-Danish survey evaluates the content of chemical contaminants in foodJuly 17th, 2013 in Health /
+Danish survey evaluates the content of chemical contaminants in foodJuly 17, 2013 in Medicine & Health / Health

 In general, Danes have no reason to worry about unwanted chemical compounds in the food they put on their table—especially if they eat a varied diet.
 However, a monitoring survey puts focus on certain compounds—e.g. inorganic arsenic and acrylamide, the intake of which should be reduced due to health risk.
 These findings are presented in the latest report on chemical contaminants in food prepared by the National Food Institute, Technical University of Denmark.

 The National Food Institute, Technical University of Denmark has evaluated the content of chemical contaminants in food in the period 2004-2011 at the request of the Danish Veterinary and Food Administration.

 The content of chemical contaminants is evaluated in relation to which specific foods Danes eat, and how much.
 The latest monitoring report includes even more compounds than the one from 2003.

 "Monitoring of unwanted compounds is performed to ensure that the food eaten by the Danish people does not contain too many harmful compounds.
 In general, Danes should not be concerned about unwanted chemical compounds in food products.
 However, it would be advantageous if the intake of certain compounds was reduced", says Annette Petersen, senior adviser at the National Food Institute.

 The report shows that it would be an advantage to focus efforts on reducing Danes' intake of inorganic arsenic, acrylamide, the metals lead and cadmium as well as the environmental toxicants PCB and dioxin.
 The intake of lead and cadmium remains more or less unchanged since the last monitoring survey in 2003.
 In contrast, the intake of dioxin and PCB shows a falling tendency, however, focused efforts are still necessary.